ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 15. **Fallacy of the Middle Ground.** Assumes that the middle position beteen extreme positions must be correct.

 [Back to top.](#)

 ---

+## Issues
+### Steps to Identifying Issues
+1. **Draw on personal experience.** Build your argument from a personal sense of what is important, puzzling, uncomfortable, wrong, or curious.
+2. **Identify what is open to dispute.** What challenges what you think or believe?
+3. **Resist binary thinking.** Accept complexiites.
+4. **Build on and extend the ideas of others.** Open up to new ways of looking at the issue.
+5. **Read to discover a writer's frame.** What theories or ideas shape the writer's focus?
+6. **Consider the constriants of the situation.** Formulate your argument to meet needs and constraints of the context.

+---